Doctor's Notes on Heartburn (GERD)

 - lifestyle (for example, obesity, smoking, stress, wearing tight belts, and/or clothes); and

 Heartburn pain/discomfort may mimic the chest pain that can occur with a heart attack.
 If you are not sure if the discomfort/pain in the chest is due to heartburn, call 911.
-If the "heartburn" is associated with other symptoms like shortness of breath, weakness, pale skin, sweating, nausea/vomiting, and is not similar to previous heartburn symptoms, call 911.
+If the heartburn is associated with other symptoms and signs like shortness of breath, weakness, pale skin, sweating, nausea/vomiting, and is not like previous heartburn symptoms, call 911.